-Asked by Jade8 more than 1 year ago
+Asked by Jade8 3 years ago

 I have hair that’s really thick and unmanageable unless I straighten it (GHD's), it will generally stay straight for about 4 days.
 Can anyone recommend what products I can use to try tame/style it when blowdrying.
 Trying to grow my hair so need to lay of the hair straighteners